briandrum/codes.forchagrin.com/_chapters/chapter-501-general-provisions-and-penalty.md

     (ORC 2901.13)

 10. _(j)_ This section shall not apply to prosecutions commenced within the period of limitations set forth in Ohio R.C.
-718.12(B) for violations of the Municipal income tax ordinance.
+[718.12(B)][ORC Section 718.12] for violations of the Municipal income tax ordinance.

 ## 501.07   Requirements for criminal liability